All Episodes

 Dow down 925 today after its drop of 666.

-An ominous number, I guess from Friday.
+An ominous number, I guess, from Friday.

-Um, you know, I'm watching the actually brought in Anderson Cooper for their big coverage of the Dow going down.
+They actually brought in Anderson Cooper for their big coverage of the Dow going down.

 It's called an adjustment.

-It's an look, this is why I don't like the Dow.
+It's an, look, this is why I don't like the Dow.

-This is why I don't like people winners start taking their winnings.
+This is why I don't like people, winners start taking their winnings.

 And it's a lot like gambling.

-Now it's down a thousand as it goes from here.
+Now it's down 1,000 as it goes from here.

-Everybody that started getting into Bitcoin like last week and last month and the last two months and three months, you know, everyone's like, we gotta get into Bitcoin.
+you know this is the problem with wall street people people that don't know what i'll give you an example Everybody that started getting into Bitcoin like last week and last month and the last two months and three months, you know, everyone's like, I got to get into Bitcoin.

 I'm like, I was heard about Bitcoin when it was next to nothing.

-It's when you finally hear about it, you gotta not believe the if you're gonna invest, just be smart.
+It's when you finally hear about it, you got to not believe the.

-Anything that you put in stocks, this is the standard rule of my my guys over at Gene Hensler down in Georgia.
+Anything that you put in stocks, this is the standard rule of my guys over at Gene Hensler down in Georgia.

 I don't think that much of it, and it's not the biggest news story of the day in case you're interested.

-Um the response to the House Intel Committee memo is as predictable as the day is long.
+The response to the House Intel Committee memo is as predictable as the day is long.

 Here's where we are today.